delvtech/agent0/lib/agent0/README.md

    This will be the main script to run your agent.

-3. Set `DEVLEOP=True` flag to automatically fund your agents, or set `DEVELOP=False` and go to step 3 to fund your agents from your own wallet key.

-## [optional] Step 3: Fund your agents (if you wish to fund the agents from your own wallet key):
+## Step 3: Fund your agents (if you wish to fund the agents from your own wallet key):

 1. Run the script once to generate the `ENV_FILE` as defined in the script.
 For example, the script will generate `example_agents.account.env`